fluxgenic/lobbybox-mobile/lobbybox-guard/README.md

 npm run ios
 ```

 > **Note:** Native iOS/Android projects are not included in this repository snapshot.
-Generate them with `npx @react-native-community/cli init lobbybox-guard --template react-native-template-typescript` if you need native build scaffolding.
+Generate them with `npx @react-native-community/cli init LobbyboxGuard --template react-native-template-typescript` if you need native build scaffolding.
+The React Native CLI requires the project name to be alphanumeric, so avoid hyphens or other punctuation when choosing the identifier.

 ## Configuration